Interpreting the Electron EDM Constraint: Acknowledgments

 \section{Acknowledgments}

-We thank John Doyle, Cris Panda, and David Pinner for discussions.
+We thank John Doyle, Cris Panda, David Pinner and Scott Thomas for discussions.
 YN is supported by the DOE grant DE-SC0010008.
 AP is supported in part by an NSF Graduate Research Fellowship grant DGE1745303.
-MR is supported in part by the NASA ATP Grant NNX16AI12G and by the DOE Grant DE-SC0013607.
+MR is supported in part by the NASA ATP Grant NNX16AI12G.
+CC, QL, and MR are supported in part by the DOE Grant DE-SC0013607.